Off-roading: CCV trialing

 Cross Country Vehicle (CCV) trialing is the next step up from RTV trialing and is open to non-road-legal vehicles, which greatly increases the scope for modification.
-The terrain covered will be of greater difficulty than that found on an RTV trial, and will usually require more judicious use of speed to get the vehicle across certain obstacles, so increasing the risk of vehicle damage.
-Whilst no trial is intended to be vehicle-damaging mistakes and accidents are inevitable.
-A standard-specification vehicle would not be expected to be able to complete a CCV course.
+The terrain covered will be of greater difficulty than that found on an RTV trial.
+Since there is a risk of touching rocks and trees with the bodywork, CCV trialing will usually require more careful use of speed to get the vehicle across certain obstacles will attempting to mitigate the risk of vehicle damage.
+Whilst no trial is intended to be vehicle-damaging, mistakes and accidents are inevitable.
+A standard-specification vehicle would not be expected to be able to complete a CCV course, but it would still be possible.

 The event is run along the same lines as RTV, with a course made up of cane-marked gates.
-The rules are also the same as an RTV trial.

 CCV trialing differs greatly from RTV trials in the vehicles used.
-Since "anything goes", CCV trials rely on having the correct vehicle to a much greater extent than in an RTV trial.
-Competitors are able to design and build vehicles that are much more optimized for off-road use than in the lower ranks of trialing.
-CCV vehicles have powerful engines, high ground clearance, light, minimalist bodywork and good approach and departure angles.
-For many years, in the UK, the ultimate CCV vehicle could be built by taking the chassis of a Range Rover, removing the body, cutting the chassis down to an 80-inch wheelbase and mating it to the body of a Series I Land Rover, retaining the Range Rover's V8 engine and coil-spring suspension in a light, easy to maneuver body.
-In recent years the value of early Land Rovers and Range Rovers has risen to the extent that this is no longer practical.
-CCV trailers now usually base their vehicles around Land Rover 90s or a standard 100-inch chassis from a Range Rover or Series I Discovery.
+Since CCV judges adopt an "anything goes" attitude, CCV trials rely on having the correct vehicle to a much greater extent than in an RTV trial.
+Competitors can design and build vehicles that are much more optimized for off-road use, than in the lower ranks of trialing.
+CCV vehicles have powerful engines, high ground clearance, light, minimalist bodywork, and good approach and departure angles.
+For many years, in the UK, the ultimate CCV vehicle could be built by taking the chassis of a Range Rover, removing the body, cutting the chassis down to an 80-inch wheelbase, and attaching it to the body of a Series I Land Rover, retaining the Range Rover's V8 engine and coil-spring suspension in a light, maneuverable body.
+In recent years, the value of early Land Rovers and Range Rovers has risen to the extent that this is no longer practical.
+CCV trailers now usually base their vehicles around Land Rover Defenders or a standard 100-inch chassis from a Range Rover or Series I Discovery.
 The Suzuki SJ series of vehicles also make good bases for CCV-spec vehicles.
-Some vehicles are specially built, taking the form of light "buggies" with tractor tires and "fiddle" brakes for the best performance.
+Some vehicles are specially built, taking the form of light "buggies" with tractor tires and "fiddle" brakes (fiddle brakes give the ability to lock a wheel, which enables much better turning, better control descending hills, traction control by slowing or locking the spinning wheel) for the best performance.

 Vehicles are required to meet certain safety regulations.
 Roll-cages must be fitted and be built to a suitable standard, recovery points must be fitted front and rear and fuel tanks must meet certain standards.
 A 4-point harness for all occupants is required and a fire extinguisher is recommended.